 Annual iron ore concentrate production at K&S increased by 7% to 2.7Mt, with the plant operating at a c.87% production rate.
 Q1 operations were temporarily affected by capacity issues at the Drying Unit.
-The issues were successfully mitigated, and the need for the Unit was reduced towards the end of the quarter as the weather improved.
-Despite adverse weather conditions affecting production in Q3 2020, K&S achieved c.90% operating capacity by the end of September
+The issues were successfully mitigated, and the need for the Unit was reduced towards the end of the quarter as the weather conditions affecting production in Q3 2020, K&S achieved c.90% operating capacity by the end of September